Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 This damages the gut lining and leads to poor nutrient absorption, resulting in significant digestive discomfort and frequent diarrhea or constipation.

-Frequent diarrhea can cause some major health concerns, such as loss of electrolytes, dehydration, and fatigue.
+Frequent diarrhea can cause major health concerns, including loss of electrolytes, dehydration, and fatigue.

 2. Fatigue

-Feeling tired is a common occurrence among people with autoimmune disorders, including celiac disease.
+Feeling tired is common among people with autoimmune disorders, including celiac disease.

-Several factors are thought to contribute to fatigue in individuals with celiac disease, including:
+Several factors may contribute to fatigue in those with celiac disease:

 - chronic pain